Arshad Ali Kaldane

 Button:

-Instead of explicitly setting width
+Instead of explicitly setting

-and then specifying flex
+and then specifyingflex

-to center the text, you can give padding
+to center the text, you can givepadding

-width: 100%; // gets the full width from the parent flex container (.inputContainer)
+to the button and align the text to the center like this:<button class="button" type="submit">...</button> .button { text-align: center: padding: 10px 25px; width: 100%; // gets the full width from the parent flex container (.inputContainer) }

 Above all your solution looks great! ✨